In addition to other terms defined elsewhere, the following terms have the following meanings:

 4. PAYMENT TERMS; TAXES.

-4.1.
-Fees.
+4.1 Fees.
 All Service fees for the scope of Services set forth in the applicable Order (the “Service Fees”) are billed annually in advance in U.S. Dollars net of any foreign, federal, state, or local taxes, including without limitation, sales taxes, use taxes, VAT, excise taxes, duties, and import taxes (collectively, “Taxes”).
-Following the Initial Term indicated in the Order, Oversight may increase the Service Fees once each year and Oversight will notify Client of any such increase at least 60 days prior to the commencement of any Renewal Term.
+Client will reimburse Oversight for the actual and reasonable travel and living expenses incurred by Oversight in connection with the delivery of any training or other professional services by Oversight to Client as set for a particular Order.
+Oversight will increase the Service Fees once each year by 3% effective upon the commencement of any Renewal Term.

-4.2.
-Payment Terms.
-Client will pay the Service Fees within thirty (30) days of the invoice date, without deduction or setoff.
+4.2 Payment Terms.
+Client will pay the Service Fees and expenses (as applicable) within thirty (30) days of the invoice date, without deduction or setoff.
 If Client believes an invoice or charge is incorrect, Client must contact Oversight in writing within thirty (30) days of the invoice date or charge to be eligible to receive an adjustment or credit.